 grapple with scientific notation on calculators or computers

 This can be a benchmark that students can use to compare their countries.
-You can also gave students work as a class to use the data points from different regions to compare different regions to the world average.
-The 2011 per capita income for each region and country as part of the Earth Day activities is also provided, so that students can discuss how income may be related to CO2 emissions.
+You can also give students work as a class to use the data points from different regions to compare different regions to the world average.
+The 2011 per capita income for each region and country as part of the Earth Day activities is also provided so that students can discuss how income may be related to CO2 emissions.

 Next, assign countries to students.
 If you have 26 or fewer students per class, each student can be assigned four countries to complete the Earth Day math activities.
 If your class is has more than 26 students, then assign three countries to each student.